linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

 {: .note}
 > Many payment vendors that require SSL do not support self-signed certificates.
 Depending on how you handle payments, it is likely you will need to purchase a commercially signed certificate.
 >
-> When you [configure Apache to use the SSL certificate](/docs/security/ssl/ssl-apache2-centos#configure-apache-to-use-the-ssl-certificate), if you installed Magento in a subdirectory of your site, and only want that section to be encrypted, make sure to modify your `<VirtualHost *:443>` block to match.
+> When you [configure Apache to use the SSL certificate](/docs/security/ssl/ssl-apache2-centos#configure-apache-to-use-the-ssl-certificate), if you installed Magento in a subdirectory of your site and only want that section to be encrypted, make sure to modify your `<VirtualHost *:443>` block to match.

 Once you've installed your SSL certificate and configured Apache to serve your site securely, you'll need to configure Magento to use secure URLs.